Vehicle registration plates of Niger: Commercial vehicles

-Commercial vehicles have license plates with red symbols on an orange background.
-Format registration marks are similar to regular.
+Commercial vehicles have license plates with red characters on an orange background.
+The format for these license plates is similar to that in use by private vehicles.

 State transport

-The government should state license plates 12345ARN6 format, where 12345 - the number, ARN - pointer "Administration of the Republic of Niger," 6 - area code.
-The plates have a white background and blue characters.
+The government issues license plates that are to be used for state transport vehicles with the 12345ARN6 format, where 12345 represents random numbers, ARN is an abbreviation for "Administration of the Republic of Niger," and 6 represents the area code.
+These plates have a white background and blue characters.